FernandoFdezdC/guitarras-domingo-fernandez-web/README.md

 1. Create a `CloudFront` distribution and add a `custom SSL certificate` to the `CloudFront` distribution (for example, an ACM certificate).
 Note that in `route 53` the assignation to the `CloudFront` distribution is also necessary: assign the record name with the `CloudFront` Distribution domain name (example: `d3ccausbv8iue6.cloudfront.net`) through Alias type (A type + Alias activated).
 It is also important that the `CloudFront` distribution has the `S3` website endpoint as origin and not the bucket itself.

-2. Creaste a lambda function with node.js environment.
+2. Create a lambda function with node.js environment.

 3. Lastly, create a type `HTTP` `API Gateway` with a POST endpoint `/contact` that consumes the email information and passes it onto the Lambda function.
 It is important to take into account that the Lambda service is, by default, asynchronous (i.e., while the message is being sent we can execute other tasks).